welch-lab/cytosignal/README.md

 # CytoSignal & VeloCytoSignal
 <img alt="ViewCount" src="https://views.whatilearened.today/views/github/welch-lab/cytosignal.svg">

-`CytoSignal & VeloCytoSignal` is a tool for detecting static and dynamic cell-cell signalings at single-cell resolution from spatial transcriptomic data.
-Our tools are applicable to most sequencing-based and probe-based spatial transcriptomic techniques including Slide-seq, Stereo-seq, MERFISH, requiring only a cell-by-gene matrix and a cell-by-spatial-position matrix.
+`CytoSignal & VeloCytoSignal` is a tool for detecting static and dynamic cell-cell signaling at cellular resolution from spatial transcriptomic data.
+Our tools are applicable to most sequencing-based and probe-based spatial transcriptomic techniques, such as Slide-seq, Stereo-seq, and MERFISH, requiring only a cell-by-gene matrix and a cell-by-spatial-position matrix.

 Check out our paper for a more complete description of the methods and analyses: